Execution of Angel Mou Pui Peng: Background

-In the summer of 1991, Angel Mou asked her younger sister Mei Mei if she would be willing to carry "something" from Thailand to Taiwan, hidden inside a pair of platform shoes.
-After she agreed, on 24 July 1991 they went to the Garden Restaurant in Sham Shui Po where they met two men, "Ah Hung" and "Peter", and they received HK$10,000 each in advance of their HK$50,000 fee for the trip.
-Before she left Hong Kong, Mou asked her mother to pray to protector Buddhist deities to rid her of bad luck for her first trip abroad.
+In the summer of 1991, Mou asked her 19-year-old sister Mei Mei if she would be willing to carry "something" from Thailand to Taiwan, hidden inside a pair of platform shoes.
+After she agreed, on 24 July 1991 they went to the Garden Restaurant in Sham Shui Po where they met two men, "Ah Hung" and "Peter".
+After the men decided they were suitable for the task, the sisters received HK$10,000 each in advance of their HK$50,000 fee for the trip.
+Ah Hung assured them that many people smuggled things by airplane each year, that everything would work out fine and that even if they were caught all they risked was a few years in prison.
+Before she left Hong Kong, Mou asked her 55-year-old mother Wong Siu-mui (Chinese: 黃小梅; Jyutping: wong^{4} siu^{2} mui^{4}; pinyin: Huáng xiǎoméi) to pray to protector Buddhist deities in order to rid her of bad luck for her first trip abroad.

-Arriving in Bangkok on 24 August 1991, Mou and her sister met Ah Hung, who treated them to a few days of sightseeing and shopping.
-He then told them there was a change of plan: instead of high-heeled shoes they would be given bags to carry, and that instead of Taiwan they would be going to Singapore and then to Europe to deliver the goods.
+On 24 August 1991, after a final meeting with Peter at a restaurant in Jordan district, Mou and her sister caught a China Airlines flight to Bangkok.
+Ah Hung was waiting for them when they landed, and he then treated the sisters to a few days of sightseeing and shopping.
+Ah Hung then told them there was a change of plan: instead of high-heeled shoes they would be given false bottomed bags to carry, and that instead of Taiwan they would be going to Singapore and then onto Europe to deliver the goods.
 Mei Mei later said she thought they would be carrying contraband Rolex wristwatches to Amsterdam.
 That night, the sisters were split up and moved into different hotels, and the next day Mou was sent on a flight to Singapore.

 After learning of Mou's arrest, Ah Hung re-routed Mei Mei's flight to Zürich via Seoul (without informing her of what happened to Angel).
 Mei Mei only learned of her sister's fate when she arrived back in Hong Kong from Holland and was met at Kai Tak airport by narcotics bureau detectives from the Royal Hong Kong Police.